Recent Faculty Publications at UNCG

 “But what makes "All I Have in this World" memorable is this: While any number of disasters can (and do) take place along the way, and while some are heartbreaking, the watershed moments happen not with sadness or blood or pain, but with cascades of laughter.
 It's through moments of unabashed humor, when Marcus and Maria let go and laugh, that his characters finally, and completely, connect.

-Which feels a lot like real life." (
+Which feels a lot like real life."
+(The Denver Post)

 “Pre-literate children, it’s told, favor above all else the following narrative: a person (princess, stuffed toy, Matchbox car), wandering the dark woods alone, meets The True Friend (dinosaur, dwarf, dog), and is, whew, rescued.
 The End.
 Michael Parker’s All I Have in this World performs a deeply satisfying, non-fantastical yet still magical, hard-won, grown-up version of that child’s confounding and abiding tale.
 This is a very funny, very moving novel about being lost and then found, about that rarest gift shared sensibility, and about being saved, and surprised, by the arrival of The True Friend.
 I love this book.”